benharrisdev81/learning-linux/README.md

 intentions, and then work happened.
 And the holidays happened.
 13 weeks have come and gone, but I'm still at it and will continue documenting my learning journey in the [wiki].

+## Open Questions
+### Week 2
+ - [ ] How can I add other things to my prompt like repo name, git branch, VPN status, etc.?
+ - [ ] What sorts of things would require environment variables and when would I use them?

 [13-week learning plan]: https://github.com/benharrisdev81/learning-linux/blob/main/learning-plan.md
 [wiki]: https://github.com/benharrisdev81/learning-linux/wiki